-This policy is accompanied by Escalation Policy template.
-Telling us about escalations enables us to identify common issues which lead to professional disagreements, and take action to prevent the issues arising in the future.
+This policy is accompanied by the Escalation Form Template Telling us about escalations enables us to identify common issues which lead to professional disagreements, and take action to prevent the issues arising in the future.

 Contact details for Level 2 escalations (manager to manager) can be found below:

 - Escalating Concerns to Managers in Children’s Social Care – This link is currently being updated so please bear with us

 - Escalating concerns to managers within the Early Help team – This link is currently being updated so please bear with us.